SignPath/website/docs/blog/_posts/2025-01-31-signing-office-macros-with-signpath.md

 ## Implementing Macro Signing for Secure End-User Policies

 Digitally signing macros allows organizations to enforce strict security policies without disrupting workflows.
-With macro signing, organizations can:
+With secure macro signing, organizations can:

 - Use Group Policy settings to allow execution only for macros signed with trusted certificates.
 - Assign trusted certificates to specific users and groups based on their roles.